 Two inputs to CMD come from the dual-pol base data.
 The first of these inputs is the standard deviation of Differential Reflectivity (or ZDR).
-The higher the standard deviation of ZDR in a particular range bin, the greater the likelihood that it contains clutter.
-In this example, you can likely tell a difference in ZDR appearance between the two areas pointed out by the arrows.
-The weather signal dominates the smoother area visible towards the middle of the image.
-The upper right-hand corner, where the ZDR returns are more variable, likely contain significantly more clutter signal.
+The higher standard deviation of ZDR in a particular range bin, the greater the likelihood that it contains clutter.
+In this example, you can likely tell the difference in the ZDR appearance in the two areas pointed out by the arrows.
+The weather signal dominates the smoother area visible toward the middle part of the image.
+The upper right-hand corner, where the ZDR returns are more variable, likely contains significantly more clutter signal.